CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 Conclusion:

-In this installation guide, you have learned how to migrate from CentOS Linux to AlmaLinux.
+In this installation guide, you have learned how to migrate CentOS 8 to AlmaLinux.
 Experiment with this new Linux distro to find out: Is AlmaLinux a better CentOS alternative?